DinggiDing/CareQuestionnaire/README.md

 # Supplementary Material
 # Digital Forms for All: A Holistic Multimodal Large Language Model Agent for Health Data Entry

-This page contains documentation for My Care Questionnaire, a system described in our IMWUT 2024.
+This page contains documentation for My Care Questionnaire, a system described in our [IMWUT 2024 paper](https://web.stanford.edu/~apcuad/files/Digital_IMWUT_2024.pdf).

 **Paper title:** Digital Forms for All: A Holistic Multimodal Large Language Model Agent for Health Data Entry.